-Aitik, situated outside the town of Gällivare in the very north of Sweden, is Sweden’s largest copper mine.
+Aitik, situated outside the town of Gällivare in the north of Sweden, is Sweden’s largest copper mine.
 Vast quantities of rock are mined and transported around the clock every day at Aitik’s open pit.
-The deposit consists of chalcopyrite and pyrite yielding copper, gold and silver.
+The deposit consists of chalcopyrite and pyrite-yielding copper, gold and silver.
 Pore pressures around the open pit are a crucial parameter for the pumping strategy as well as for the stability of the slopes.
-Proper dewatering plans of wet production areas in the pit optimize the copper ore extraction processes in the Aitik open pit mine.
+And the mining operator needs to monitor wet production areas to create dewatering plans to optimize the copper ore extraction process.

 In 2010, Boliden, the mine operator, started controlling pore pressure by means of 120 piezometers installed in 40 boreholes in and around the open pit.
 Initially, the mine obtained the piezometric data manually, but later started using a standalone system to gather data automatically and collect it on a monthly basis.
 The disadvantage of this process was that mining operations were not updated with the latest information on water behavior in the pit.
 Boliden had to rely on monthly feedback, prone to human error.
 And this manual data gathering was time and labor consuming, and implied additional risks for workers’ safety.